Your 6 Top FAFSA Questions, Answered

 Completing your college admission application is exciting — it puts your years of hard work in school, as well as your future aspirations and plans, into action.
 In the same way, taking the first steps toward figuring out how to fund your education can help make your future dreams a reality.
 Johnson & Wales University (JWU) strongly encourages you to complete the Free Application for Federal Student Aid (FAFSA).

-Good news: We have the answers to your top questions — and more!
+Every new domestic first year or transfer Fall 2024 JWU applicant who completes the FAFSA by March 1, 2024 will be eligible for an additional grant of $1,000.
 “Johnson & Wales is here to support students and their families to really uncomplicate and unbundle the financial aid process,” said Dawn Blanchette, Director of Student Financial Services.
-Read on for the answers to common FAFSA questions, and we hope it inspires you to start your application today!
+Read on for the answers to common FAFSA questions, and we hope it inspires you to submit your application!

 Important FAFSA Questions